 We integrate our experiences based on what we learned from past reactions and innate qualities we bring in with us to a given lifetime.
 I realize that some of the above may seem innocuous enough and having one or two is certainly not an issue; that said, they are indicators that we may be putting too much weight or value in what we think others are thinking or what they are saying or doing, now or in the past.
 This leads to choices based on mistaken notions, and often choices that are not as beneficial for us as the alternatives.
-By right I do not mean some absolute right, rather assuming one is trying to consciously grow and become more ‘whole’.
+We should be working to shift our focus and attention off of others and onto doing what is right for ourselves.

 Our self image affects what we think and choose to do, the clothes we wear, how we act alone or with others, how we view ourselves and so on.
 Obviously it has an enormous affect on our lives.
 Fortunately, there are ways to work on our self-esteem, many of which involve developing a sense of mental self dependence and acceptance rather than dependence on or acceptance from others.
 We want to increase our faith in ourselves by reducing our programmed need to look to others.
 We want to find some sense of self reliance and faith in ourselves.

-I can listen to others; I can even follow what they suggest and still have a high level of self-esteem.
-For instance, I can think that someone is very smart, much smarter than I without attaching a valuation to this fact.
-I am not less than they are in any way simply because they may be ‘smarter than me’.
-So, because someone is smarter, taller, better looking, richer, faster, better at sports and so on, does not mean that I am of any less value than they are.
-We run into problems when we notice differences and then judge ourselves based on these perceptions.
+I can listen to others, even follow what they suggest and still have a high level of self-esteem.
+For instance, I can think that someone is very smart without devaluing myself in the process with thoughts comparing myself to them.
+When we think someone is smarter than we are there is a strong tendency to devalue ourselves with thoughts that we are someone less than they are as if "smartness" is some measure of our worth or value.
+The same thing applies to other ways we may compare ourselves to others such as they are taller, better looking, faster, richer, better at sports and so on.
+We create issues for ourselves when we notice differences and then judge ourselves based on these perceptions.